arduino/help-center-content/content/Education and Kits/EDU General/Use-the-DHT20-sensor-with-the-Arduino-Sensorkit-library.md

    ![Updating the Arduino_SensorKit library in the Library Manager](img/update-sensorkit-library.png)

-4. If you're asking whether you'd like to install library dependencies, click **Install all**.
+4. If you're asked whether you'd like to install library dependencies, click **Install all**.

 5. Wait for the update process to finish.